-Beginning in Seattle, Altoids Curiously Strong Mints enjoyed considerable success in America from the late 1980s.
-Packaged in distinctive metal boxes, it was the highest selling peppermint in the USA by 1997, with annual sales of 40 million tins.
+Altoids had enjoyed considerable success in the United States from the late 1980s.
+Altoids were the highest selling peppermint in the United States by 1997, with annual sales of 40 million tins.

 Riley’s Toffee Rolls were discontinued in the mid-1990s in order to accommodate increased Altoids production.
-Cream Line toffees were discontinued in 2001, and all production of toffee appears to have ended by 2003.
+Cream Line toffees were discontinued in 2001, and the remaining lines, with the exception of Altoids, were discontinued in 2004.

 Sale to Wrigley

 Kraft sold Callard & Bowser, along with its Lifesavers mint brand, to Wrigley of Chicago for $1.48 billion in 2004.
-8,000 tonnes of Altoids were shipped to America every year from the Bridgend factory.
+The Bridgend factory exported 8,000 tonnes of Altoids to America every year.

 Wrigley closed down the Bridgend plant with the loss of 173 jobs in 2005.
 90 percent of production was exported to America, so it made economic sense to transfer manufacturing to the United States.
-With the exception of Altoids, the Callard & Bowser and Nuttall’s brands were discontinued.
+The Callard & Bowser and Nuttall’s brands were discontinued, with the exception of Altoids.